 The Debris Stool by Ruben Scheuermann is made of debris from former buildings and or furniture.
 So this beautiful seat acts as reminiscence.
 All the while, the use of such an unconventional material, like debris, goes to show that there are aesthetically pleasing and innovative ways to use materials as such.

-And on this note, have a look at Akustak, a flexible, modular acoustic partitioning system with an eco ethos.
-Akustak with its biophyllic aesthetic is designed to address issues of privacy and focus in open-plan office environments, shielding workers from external stress factors.
+And on this note, have a look at a flexible, modular acoustic partitioning system with an eco ethos designed by Bock Studio.
+This acoustic divider with its biophyllic aesthetic is designed to address issues of privacy and focus in open-plan office environments, shielding workers from external stress factors.
 Hence, the wellbeing of the employees can improve significantly.

 Lastly, I was fascinated by the Illusory Material “a design philosophy, computational workflow that enables the designer to create material with dynamic color & texture in a controlled way.”
 In other words, the designer can restructure and re-invent the properties and attributes of ‘matter’ to create unique expressive experiences.
 It actually puts a designer in control of things that were once only possible in a digital world.
 So imagine the endless possibilities and applications of that!